Azure/azure-iot-sdk-node/device/samples/pnp/readme.md

 * [simple_thermostat](./simple_thermostat) A simple thermostat that implements the model [dtmi:com:example:Thermostat;1](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/Thermostat.json).
 This sample is considered simple because it only implements one component, the thermostat itself.  **You should begin with this sample.**

 * [pnpTemperatureController](./pnpTemperatureController) A temperature controller that implements the model [dtmi:com:example:TemperatureController;1](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/TemperatureController.json).
-This is considerably more complex than the [pnp_simple_thermostat](./pnp_simple_thermostat) and demonstrates the use of subcomponents.  **You should move onto this sample only after fully understanding pnp_simple_thermostat.**
+This is considerably more complex than the [simple_thermostat](./simple_thermostat) and demonstrates the use of subcomponents.  **You should move onto this sample only after fully understanding simple_thermostat.**

 ## Configuring the samples